-Qualities to become an IAS officer
+Qualities you should avoid to become an IAS officer

 Even though there are lakhs of aspirants who write UPSC exam, your real competition is only with a few thousand serious contestants.
 You should not get intimidated and enter the race fearlessly.
 The mantra is to work hard and be positive.